UPDATED, 1:15 p.m. March 11: Developer Young Woo recently brought up building dog condos in Chelsea, which left at least one New Yorker barking mad.

 “Creating a policy for homeless people is urgent, I agree,” the Youngwoo & Associates founder told TRD, “but I believe that dogs have nothing to do with homeless people.”

-Woo has a history of outside-the-box ideas when it comes to real estate.
+Woo has a history of outside the box ideas when it comes to real estate.
 The developer has previously turned heads with plans for a car elevator in his condo project at 200 11th Avenue and the office-and-retail complex at Pier 57, where Google now has a major lease.

-Woo said that he has been studying the concept of a dog condo for many years and thinks the project could ultimately work out well for both the canines and their human owners.
+The developer said that he has been studying the concept of a dog condo for many years and thinks the project could ultimately work out well for both the canines and their human owners.